Richie Hearn

-Richie Hearn (born January 4, 1971) is an American former racing driver.
+Richard Edward Hearn (born January 4, 1971) is an American former racing driver.

 Hearn was born in Glendale, California.
 He ran in the Toyota Atlantic championship for two seasons, winning the title in 1995.
 In 1996, he began driving for John Della Penna in both the IRL and Champ Car ranks.
 He won an IRL race at the Las Vegas Motor Speedway to cap off the year and was the highest finishing rookie at the Indianapolis 500, finishing 3rd.

 Hearn moved full-time into Champ Car in 1997 for Della Penna with high-profile sponsor Budweiser but failed to post significant results and by 2000 was surplus for sponsored driver Norberto Fontana.
 He contested a few more Indy 500s, with a best result of 6th in 2002.
 In 2005 following the Indy 500 he retired as a driver and started Hearn Motorsports LLC that ran in the Star Mazda series.
 He planned to move the team into Toyota Atlantic competition in 2006.
 Hearn returned from retirement to qualify on Bump Day of the 2007 Indianapolis 500 in a car jointly entered by Racing Professionals and Hemelgarn Racing.

 Hearn is currently a driving instructor at Spring Mountain Motorsports Ranch's Ron Fellows driving school.

+Early life

+Hearn's parents were also racecar drivers, racing in amateur Sports Car Club of America events on the West Coast.
+They belonged to the Corvette club, and owned two Corvettes.
+His father owned a go-kart shop.
+When he was nine years old, he began racing go-karts.
+By the time he was twenty, he owned seven International Karting Federation titles.

+Hearn then attended the Winfield Racing School at the Paul Ricard circuit in southern France, whose alumni included Alain Prost.
+His go-kart competitors helped pay for his tuition.
+He became the only American to qualify for Winfield's school competition.
+He managed to win, and was able to earn a year of sponsored racing on the Formula Renault circuit, which is several tiers below the Formula One class.

+Professional career

+Toyota Atlantic

+In 1995, Hearn won the Toyota Atlantic championship.

+Indy Racing League IndyCar Series

+In 1996, Hearn won a pole at New Hampshire, won a race at Las Vegas, finished third in his Indianapolis 500 debut (the best rookie finish for that race) and was fourth in series points.